saalaa/backend/README.md

     $ heroku create

+Configure the domain you'll use to access the service (for example, `my-less-pass.com`):

+    $ heroku config:set ALLOWED_HOSTS=my-less-pass.com

 Add a PostgreSQL resource to the Heroku app (it doesn't have to be the free plan, please refer to Heroku documentation for alternative plans):